digitalservicebund/a2j-rechtsantragstelle/doc/adr/0012-testing-strategy-assessment.md

 #### Unit tests

-- Add test that verify field names from strapi match app schema.
-- Add accessibility tests for individual React components.
+- Intentionalize accessibility tests (e.g add accessibility tests for individual React components).
-- Add tests for failing form validations.

 #### Integration tests

 - Cover all possible paths of each flow with our `/app/flows/__test__/flows.test.ts` integration tests.
 - Improve log output of failing tests in `/app/flows/__test__/flows.test.ts`.
+- Improve test coverage between app and cms interface (e.g. test if all pages are available in the CMS, test if field names from strapi match app schema).
+- Add tests for failing form validations.

 #### End-to-End tests

 - Only test the shortest path (including pdf download) of each flow in the e2e tests.
 - Add other device types and browsers in our e2e tests.
+- Add tests for PDF generation and display.

 #### General

 - Change pre-commit vitest test runs to pre-push.
 - Replace or remove fishery package, since it has not been updated for 3 years.
-- Spike to improve application security testing.
+- Expand our security e2e-tests, like checking security headers.